 The Five Most Read New Articles This Year:

-Last month marked the three-year anniversary of the launch of Equal Rights Institute.
-It’s been a fantastic year.
+This week marked the six-year anniversary of the launch of Equal Rights Institute!

 Here are a few of my favorite memories from the last year: